csoko99/MathWeb-1.0/README.md

 **MathWeb 1.0 – Simplex Method Web App**

+ℹ️ About
 This project is a web application implementing the Simplex algorithm, developed in collaboration with a classmate for the Operations Research course at university.
 It enables users to input and solve linear programming problems using the simplex method, all within a web-based interface.

+👤 Role
+I was responsible for developing the matrix input interface as well as implementing the output display of the results.
+This included creating a user-friendly input system for defining constraints and objective functions, and designing a clear, structured output to present the step-by-step results of the algorithm.

 📚 Academic Context
 - 🎓 Developed as part of coursework for the "Operations Research" subject